paulgovan/BayesianNetwork/README.md

 ## Measures
 Click *Measures* in the sidepanel to bring up a number of tools for classical network analysis.

-The *Node Control* box contains several different node measures that can be displayed in the *Node Measure* box.
-These node measures include:
+The *Measures* tab has a number of both node and network measures.
+The node measures include:
 * Markov blanket
 * Neighborhood
 * Parents